Oklahoma Video Game Expo 2011

 – A Commodore 64 running Adventureland for the first half of the show, and Questprobe Featuring the Hulk for the last half.

-- An Apple II that ran Oo-Topos.
-(Oo-Topos, though it has one of the world’s worst parsers, is an inexplicable favorite of mine.
-I was completely surprised that it was there. )
+– An Apple II that ran Oo-Topos.
+(Oo-Topos, though it has an early parser, is an absolute favorite of mine.
+I was completely surprised that it was there!)

 – An Amiga running Guild of Thieves.

 – A TRS-80 that had a built-in monitor with two floppy drives.
 This ended up playing an early revision (25, in fact) of Zork I.